-Learn to make a long sleeve peasant top for your little girl with this free pattern and tutorial.
-A great beginner sewing project – no buttons, no zippers, no stress.
+Learn to make a DIY long sleeve peasant top for your little girl with this free pattern and tutorial.
+This is a great beginner sewing project because there are no buttons, no zippers, and zero stress!

-A cool and comfy blouse with a relaxed fit that accommodates easy on and off, and provides unlimited freedom of movement.
+This cool and comfy blouse has a relaxed fit that allows for easy on-and-off, providing unlimited freedom of movement for active toddlers.

-Important: prewash your fabric before sewing to avoid shrinkage.
+Important: Always prewash your fabric before sewing to avoid shrinkage, especially when using natural fibers like double gauze or linen.

 How to lenghten the peasant top pattern to make a cute peasant dress – click here for instructions!